dishantrathi/dishantrathi/README.md

 ### Stalking Here or What ???

 Hello 👋!
-I'm Dishant and I like to play around and build and design things with .py and .sh!
+I'm Dishant and I like to play around, build and design things with .py and .sh!

 - 🔭 I’m a Python Backend Developer and Architect
 - 🌱 I’m currently learning, understanding and implementing: Serverless Architectures